EricFecteau/rust-data-analysis/src/1_start/data.md

 ## Parquet

 This section will convert each CSV into individual Parquet files.
+It will create approximately 300 MB of Parquet file form the 2 GB of CSV files.
 You can run this code with `cargo run -r --example 1_2_3_parquet`.

 ```rust
 :dep polars = { version = "0.46", features = ["lazy", "parquet"] }